 Adult grandchildren’s perspectives on the grandparent- grandchild relationship from childhood to adulthood.

 Relationships across more than two generations are becoming increasingly important to individuals and families in modern societies as they provide a source of wellbeing and support over the course of people’s lives (Buchanan & Rotkirch, 2018).
 Significant demographic changes in the USA, as in most industrialized societies, such as increases in longevity of family members, decreases in fertility together with the increase in divorce rates and in the number of children living in single-parent households, have contributed to make grandparents more important than ever as a resource for the wellbeing of younger generations in the family (Bengston, 2001).
-Moreover with increased maternal employment grandparents have the potential to play a more significant role in the lives of their grandchildren (Buchanan & Rotkirch, 2018; Dunifon, 2013; Griggs, Tan, Buchanan, Attar-Schwartz & Flouri, 2010).
+Moreover with increased maternal employment, grandparents have the potential to play a more significant role in the lives of their grandchildren (Buchanan & Rotkirch, 2018; Dunifon, 2013; Griggs, Tan, Buchanan, Attar-Schwartz & Flouri, 2010).

 In the United Kingdom, it is expected that, by 2044, those aged 65 and over will represent 25% of the total population (Office for National Statistics, 2014).
 Leeson (2018) states that never before have so many elderly people survived to old age.
 While life expectancy at birth has increased regularly for centuries, life expectancy at age 65 started to increase only in the twentieth century (Buchanan & Rotkirch, 2018).
 These demographic changes contribute to a greater involvement of grandparents.
 In the UK over nine million grandparents make up the UK’s ‘Grandparent Army’ with nearly three million providing very regular childcare (International Longevity Centre, 2017).
-According to this report grandparents spend an average of over 8 hours a week looking after their grandchildren: this time commitment rises to over 11 hours weekly for those core grandparents who are most heavily relied upon.
+According to this report, grandparents spend an average of over 8 hours a week looking after their grandchildren: this time commitment rises to over 11 hours weekly for those core grandparents who are most heavily relied upon.
 Moreover, two-thirds of grandparents offer financial contributions to their grandchildren’s upbringing, with payments towards clothes, toys and hobbies, leisure activities and pocket money (International Longevity Centre, 2017).
 The increasing involvement of grandparents in childcare is not only present in the UK but across Europe.
 Using data from the Survey of Health, Ageing and Retirement in Europe (SHARE), Glaser, Price, Ribe, di Gess, and Tinker (2013) found that 44% of grandmothers gave regular or occasional help looking after grandchildren, and 42% of grandfathers played a similar role.
 This study also showed differences across European countries: grandparents were less often responsible for day care in Northern Europe, where structured childcare is more available and affordable.
 In Southern Europe, where state subsidised childcare is more limited, grandparents played a major role looking after grandchildren while their parents worked.